Mahanandi

 I love Raagi malt, particularly on cold rainy days like today.
 It’s May, still so cold here.
 It is like this since last week.
 I am waiting for the Sun to shine again.

-Raagi (Finger millet, Raagi, Kelvaragu, Muthari, nachni) is a Sanskrit word, and the grain is a type of millet cultivated from ancient times in India.
-Proved to be rich in protein, calcium, iron and further it is gluten free.
-At our home in India, ragi grains are roasted first and then milled to fine powder.
-We prepare a rejenevating drink called ragi malt or ragi ganji with this freshly milled fragrant ragi powder.
+Raagi (Finger millet, Ragi, Kelvaragu, Muthari, Nachni) is a Sanskrit word, and it is a type of millet grain cultivated in India from ancient times.
+Raagi is well-known to be rich in protein, calcium, iron and it is gluten free grain.
+At our home in India, ragi grains are sprouted, then gently roasted on low flame and milled to fine powder.
+With this freshly milled ragi powder, we prepare a rejuvenating drink called ragi malt or ragi ganji.

 Ragi flour, milk and water boiled together and sweetened with sugar or jaggery is ragi malt - popular as poor man’s or farmers health drink because of ready availability, low prices for the grain and nutritious, filling quality.
 If it is good for a farmer and to an ancient Sanskrit speaking person, then it must be good for me too, so I often prepare this drink in place of coffee and tea.